tigerbeetle/tigerbeetle/docs/internals/vsr.md

 In response to a `get_prepare`:

-- Reply with the `command=prepare` message with the requested prepare, if available and valid.
+- Respond with the `command=prepare` message with the requested prepare, if available and valid.
 - Otherwise do not reply. (e.g. the corresponding slot in the WAL is corrupt)

 Per [PAR's CTRL Protocol](https://www.usenix.org/system/files/conference/fast18/fast18-alagappan.pdf), we do not nack corrupt entries, since they _might_ be the prepare being requested.